dakotaheninger/Mario-Pest-Control/readme.md

 # Mario Pest Control
 <p>
-    This is my first project built at V School.
-The assignment was to keep track of how much Princess Peach owes Mario for his pest control services.
+    This is my first project built at V School!
+The assignment was to keep track of how much Princess Peach owes Mario for his pest control services!
+This Project was built using HTML, CSS, and Javascript!
+It focuses mostly on CSS and Javascript skills!
 </p>